 Rula as another option: Rula combines therapy and psychiatry across a large network of 21,000+ providers, accepting most major insurance plans and offering virtual and in-person care with clear upfront costs for many patients.

-Identifying the right online therapy platform can feel overwhelming, especially when you're already navigating the challenges that brought you to seek support.
-Amwell and Talkspace both offer virtual mental health services nationwide, but they take fundamentally different approaches to how you communicate with your provider and how you pay for care.
+Finding the right online therapy platform can feel overwhelming when you're already navigating the challenges that brought you to seek support in the first place.
+Both Amwell and Talkspace offer virtual mental health services nationwide, but they take fundamentally different approaches—from how you communicate with your therapist to how you pay for care.

 Average cost per session:

-Amwell: $99 or less per therapy session for self-pay; copays vary with insurance depending on your plan
+Amwell: $99 or less per therapy session with self-pay; costs vary with insurance coverage.

 Services offered:

-Amwell: In-network with many major insurance plans, including Anthem Blue Cross and United Healthcare; it does not accept Medicare or Medicaid
+Amwell: Partners with many health plans, including Anthem Blue Cross, various Blue Cross Blue Shield state plans, Highmark, Horizon, and United Healthcare.
+It does not accept Medicare or Medicaid.

 Virtual-only or virtual + in-person availability: